MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 1. Verify that **Change Tracking** is enabled for the business process flow entity for Azure Data Lake Storage.
 More information: [Enable change tracking to control data synchronization](https://docs.microsoft.com/power-platform/admin/enable-change-tracking-control-data-synchronization)

 2. Create an entry in `EntityAnalyticsConfig` to enable an entity for Data Lake Storage.
-You must update the following columns:
+Update the following columns:

     1. `ParentEntityLogicalName`: The logical name of the entity.